 Why?
 When a learner takes an assessment, the score remains until replaced by a later retake score.
 So a learner receiving an "expert" rating a year ago—the last time they were assessed—would still be considered an expert today.

 - You can customize both the web and CSV reports with the teams filter.
 To include unassigned users, make sure all teams are deselected.

 - You can filter the web report by entering a keyword or phrase.
 This does NOT filter the CSV report.

 - You can download a CSV report of your analytics data (discussed below).

 You'll find two visualizations below the overview section.

-Popular subjects surfaces the trending subjects within your team (up to 50 subjects).
+Popular subjects surfaces the trending subjects within your team.
 This is based on engagement aggregated across video course views, project tasks, interactive course challenges, and assessment completion.
 Use this to see what your team is focused on, and help them grow by guiding them to the skills needed for current or upcoming projects.

 Tip: You can hover over a content bubble to view the number of users engaged with that content and see how many users have yet to take an assessment.